by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 But awareness is useful.
 A few practical things:

 Watch Ring 5.
-Our Earth Core's outermost ring shows Kp at a glance.
-Past halfway = geomagnetic storm.
+Our Earth Core visualization — the outermost ring shows Kp at a glance.
+Past halfway means geomagnetic storm territory.
 Takes one second to check.
+The ring guide explains what each layer means.

 Move during the day.
 Exercise resets autonomic balance.
 A 20-minute walk is enough.
 Your evening sleep will thank you.